MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/create-manage.md

 # Create a site with Power Pages

-Power Pages provides a list of templates to choose from to quickly build your site.
-Customize and design your site using the new Power Pages design studio.
-Choose a default template to build your site or use scenario-based templates to accelerate creating your site.
+Customize and design your site using the Power Pages design studio.

 > [!TIP]
-> We've created a series of tutorials and videos for you to learn to use Power Pages, where you start with a simple site and progressively add components and features as your business requires.
+> We've created a series of tutorials and videos for you to learn to use Power Pages.
+You'll start with a simple site and progressively add components and features as your business requires.
 For more information, go to [Power Pages tutorials](tutorial-overview.md).

 1. Go to [Power Pages](https://make.powerpages.microsoft.com/).

-    The first time you visit the site, you'll be presented with a **Try it for free** button and be able to [sign up for a free, 30-day trial](trial-signup.md).
+    The first time you visit the site, select the **Try it for free** button to [sign up for a free, 30-day trial](trial-signup.md).

-1. Select the [Microsoft Dataverse environment](/power-platform/admin/environments-overview) in which to create a site.
+1. Select the [Microsoft Dataverse environment](/power-platform/admin/environments-overview) where you'd like to create a site.

     :::image type="content" source="media/default-template/choose-environment.png" alt-text="Selecting a Microsoft Dataverse environment.":::

     > [!NOTE]
-    > It is not recommended to create a site in the [*default* environment](/power-platform/admin/environments-overview#the-default-environment) as it is shared across all the users in the tenant, and has a risk of sharing data with unintentional users.
+    > It is not recommended to create a site in the [*default* environment](/power-platform/admin/environments-overview#the-default-environment).
+This environment is shared across all the users in the tenant and creating your site here risks sharing data with other users unintentionally.

 1. On the home page, select **+ Create a site**.

 1. Review the available templates.
-For more details about each template, you can also hover over the template, and choose **Preview template**.
-And then, follow different views across devices to preview the template experience.
+For more details about each template, hover over the template and choose **Preview template**.
+Follow the different views across devices to preview the template experience.

     :::image type="content" source="media/default-template/default-template.png" alt-text="The design studio GUI with default template selected.":::

     > [!TIP]
-    > Prefer a template that best aligns to what you want to use your site for.
-If none of the business need templates match what you're looking for, choose one of the **Starter layout** templates with cross-industry solutions, or choose **Blank page** to customize the website from scratch.
+    > If none of the business need templates match what you're looking for, choose one of the **Starter layout** templates with cross-industry solutions, or choose **Blank page** to customize the website from scratch.
 More information: [Power Pages templates](../templates/index.md)

-1. After you finalize the template of your choice, select **Choose this template**.
+1. After you've found the best template for your business needs, select **Choose this template**.

-1. Validate the default site name and web address that have been created, and then select **Done**.
+1. Validate the default site name and web address, then select **Done**.

     :::image type="content" source="media/default-template/provision-site.png" alt-text="The design studio with site provisioning options displayed.":::